comboshreddies/kubectl-line/README.md

 kubectl line --context cluser1 -n some-ns get pod -l app=some | \
  kubectl line delete pod {{name}}
 ```
-I usually use this plugin as direct kubectl wrapper, as I link kubectl-line to /usr/local/bin/_

 I would usually have a script that dumps all kubernetes objects for some cluster, but
-with this tool I can:
+with this tool I can do the same with:
 ``` bash
 _ --context minikube api-resources | \
  _ get {{kind}} -A | \
  _ get {{kind}} {{name}} -o yaml > /tmp/all_objects
 ```
-In example above context, namesapace field (of each get {{kind}} -A), would be passed via pipe to
+In example above context field, namesapace field (of each get {{kind}} -A), would be passed via pipe to
 left most _ get {{kind}} {{name}} so you will get list of single item objects on output

+This tool will try to minimize repeating of parameters (--context, -n, --kubeconfig, or any other),
+on all kubectl commands within a pipe sequence.

 If you imagine how kubectl is being positioned as a command line tool, it is usually focused on exact final object, weather it is a api resources list, or list of all kinds of objects, or some specific object.
+One can't easily get dump of all objects, on all clusters within all kubeconfig files.
+And if you don't wan't all of objects, you can easily filter out those you are focused on.

-With this pipe approach you can for example dump all cluster/context objects from all kubeconfig files
+With this tool pipe approach you can for example dump all cluster/context objects from all kubeconfig files
 ``` bash
 _ kc-inject ~/.kube/config ~/.kube/account1 ~/.kube/account2 ~/.kube/region-eu | \
 _ config get-contexts | \